 Preceding the lawsuit, Native American experts on sweat lodges criticized the reported construction and conduct of the lodge as not meeting traditional ways ("bastardized", "mocked" and "desecrated").
 Indian leaders expressed concerns and prayers for the dead and injured.
 The leaders said the ceremony is their way of life and not a religion, as white men see it.
 It is Native American property protected by U.S. law and United Nation declaration.

-A self-help author is facing two years in prison for the deaths of three people at an Arizona "sweat lodge".
-James Ray was convicted in June of "negligent homicide" and will serve three sentences concurrently.
-The deaths occurred at the Angel Valley Retreat Center, 115 miles (180km) north of Phoenix, in October 2009.
+James Ray was convicted in June 2011 of negligent homicide and served three two-year sentences concurrently.
 Ray said at the hearing he would have stopped the ceremony if he knew people were in distress.
 He accepted blame for causing pain to the victim's families.